rtapiaoregui/pragmatrix/README.md

 This brings me to the project I am hereby introducing to you.

-Meet Pragmatrix: an attempt at showing which of its features make a given text more or less recognisable as an example of the type of texts the site where it came from hosts.
+Meet Pragmatrix: an attempt at showing which of its features make a given text more or less recognisable as an example of the type of texts the site it was extracted from hosts.